karanssandhu/SheridanProjectv2/Readme.md

 ## Installation

-1. Clone the repository from [GitHub Repository URL].
+1. Clone the repository from [github.com/karanssandhu/SheridanProjectv2](github.com/karanssandhu/SheridanProjectv2).
 2. Navigate to the project directory using the command line.
 3. Install the required Python packages by running the following command: